 Fields of Research

 Dr. Konichezky is a senior clinical and medical psychologist whose therapeutic expertise ranges from Psychoanalytic and Cognitive Behavioral Therapy to Biofeedback, Neurofeedback, Mindfulness, Ego State Therapy and Hypnosis.
 He Founded the Cognitive behavioral unit at Tel-Aviv University, the Psychosomatic Clinic at Schneider Children's Hospital, served as the chief psychologist for the Psychiatric Unit for Children and Adolescents at Sheba Medical Center and then as Head Psychologist of the Edmund and Lily Safra Children's Hospital.
-He is the Professional director of the National Program for Suicide Prevention in the Division of Mental Health at the Israeli Ministry of Health, C.E.O and Head Psychologist of TELEM.

 Dr. Konichezky has been involved in several research projects and published articles in the areas of biofeedback, cognitive-behavioral therapy and hypnosis, as well as in the field of psychosomatics.
 His current research interests include Spirituality - meditation and self-compassion in children and adolescents, Self-Transcendence as a Psychological Capital across life span.
 Technological based Psychotherapy- technological based interventions in the field of anxiety, depression, obesity and addictions.

 His lecturing activities include Lacanian Psychoanalysis, Object relation theory, Cognitive behavioral Therapy, Pediatric Psychodiagnostics , Psychosomatics, , Self-Compassion, Biofeedback, Philosophy of mind-body, Ego States therapy, and Transpersonal Psychology.